 See the access arrangements page for more information.

-We collect estimated entries so we can send you early examination materials.
+We collect estimated entries for some subjects in the June series so we can send you early pre-release materials.

 You need to make final entries, which provide us with detailed data for each candidate, showing each assessment to be taken.